 Two European climate law data points are mapped in Appendix B of ESRS 2:

-These three pieces of legislation all concern the financial sector and have different objectives.
-In addition to the European Climate Act, these are the three other pieces of legislation that are mapped with the ESRS and are part of the requirements on the data point table that derive from other EU legislative acts (IRO-2 publication requirement).
+The SFDR, the Pillar 3 regulation and the benchmark regulation are three pieces of legislation that all concern the financial sector and have different objectives.
+In addition to the European Climate Act, these are the three other pieces of legislation that are mapped to the ESRS and form part of the requirements on the data point table that derive from other EU legislative acts (IRO-2 publication requirement).

 1 - SFDR